Argo Group: Business

 Argo Group is a U.S.-focused underwriter of specialty insurance products in the property and casualty market.
 The company offers a full line of products and services designed to meet the unique coverage and claims-handling needs of businesses.

 U.S. Coverage Highlights

-Inside the U.S., Argo delivers custom insurance products and services through a broad distribution platform and provides superior underwriting solutions for risks underwritten in the admitted and non-admitted insurance markets.
-From product manufacturers to contractors to healthcare providers, Argo offers coverage for a broad range of risks that fall outside the standard insurance market portfolio and appetite for risk.
-Argo's expertise spans a broad range, including construction, in-land marine, surety, environmental, casualty and specialty retail.
-Argo also provides management and professional lines products and specialized commercial niche programs.
+Inside the U.S., Argo delivers custom insurance products and services through a broad distribution platform.

 International Coverage Highlights

 Through its Lloyd’s Syndicate 1200 platform, ArgoGlobal is focused on U.S. non-admitted and global specialty risks and reinsurance to close (RITC) transactions.
 Brokers may also access ArgoGlobal underwriters at Lloyd’s offices in Brazil and Dubai.

 Argo Insurance’s excess casualty, property and professional lines provide access to non-Lloyd’s intermediaries outside the U.S.

+In February 2023, Argo Group completed the sale of Argo Underwriting Agency Limited and its Lloyd’s Syndicate 1200 (ArgoGlobal) to Westfield for total cash proceeds of approximately $125 million.